 How to Keep Your House Warm in Winter

-As winter temperatures start to settle in, you might be ready to crank up the heat.
-However, keeping your home warm in the dead of winter often means a higher energy bill.
-So, is there something that you can do to avoid that potential cost spike during the colder months?
+As cooler temperatures settle in, you might be ready to crank up the heat, but keeping your home warm in the dead of winter often means a higher energy bill.
+The good news: There are steps you can take this season to avoid the potential cost spike during the winter months.

-Most furnaces are powered by natural gas, which is why most home and business owners increase their natural gas consumption in the winter.
-What some people don’t realize is that when temperatures drop, people often experience an increase in the rate they pay per unit of natural gas consumed.
+Most furnaces are powered by natural gas, which is why most homeowners – and businesses – increase their natural gas consumption in the winter.
+What some people don't realize is that when temperatures drop, people often experience an increase in the rate they pay per unit of natural gas consumed.

-In the winter, you’re not the only one using more natural gas.
-Almost everyone is using more to heat their home and businesses.
-So, when winter weather takes an unexpected turn, that increase in demand can drive up the price, as natural gas in storage may need to be used.
+That's because you're not the only one using more natural gas in the winter.
+Almost everyone's consumption increases when it's colder and, when winter weather takes an unexpected turn, that increase in demand can drive up price.

 There are a few things you can do to save money on your heating bill this winter:

 - Ensure your home is properly insulated.
-Drafts will cause it to be colder and your furnace to run more often.
+Drafts let cold air enter your home – and require your furnace to run more often.